About Us

 Who We Are

-Berkeley Lab’s Global Cooling Efficiency Program consists of scientists, engineers and policy analysts with a wide variety of skills, seeking to better understand cooling systems and to apply our knowledge and skills to meet cooling needs affordably and in harmony with the planet.
+The Global Cooling Program of Berkeley Lab consists of scientists, engineers and other staff and affiliates with a wide variety of skills, seeking to better understand cooling systems and to apply our knowledge and skills to meet cooling needs affordably and in harmony with the planet.

 What We Do

-Berkeley Lab’s Global Cooling Efficiency Program conducts technology and policy-relevant research on the energy efficiency of cooling equipment in order to:
+The Global Cooling Program of Berkeley Lab performs global technology and decision-relevant research on cooling equipment in order to:

 Visiting and Getting in Touch